Skylarking: Session difficulties

-The collaboration with Rundgren proved to be difficult, especially for Partridge, and numerous disagreements arose over drum patterns, song selections, and other details.
-Partridge characterised Rundgren's musical preferences as "completely contradictory to mine", for instance, suggesting a fuzz guitar overdub where Rundgren wanted a mandolin.
+Collaborating with Rundgren proved to be difficult, especially for Partridge, and numerous disagreements arose over drum patterns, song selections, and other details.
+Partridge characterised Rundgren's musical preferences as "completely contradictory to mine": for instance, suggesting a fuzz guitar overdub where Rundgren wanted a mandolin.
 Moulding acknowledged that, until then, it was typical for Partridge to act as an "executive producer" for XTC's albums, frequently undermining the authority of the actual credited producer.
-According to Rundgren: "Essentially, it was kind of preordained by me what the record was going to be, which was something they never endured before.
+According to Rundgren, "Essentially, it was kind of preordained by me what the record was going to be, which was something they never endured before.
 I think [Colin and Dave] trusted me, but Andy never did."
 Gregory intimated that "Todd and Andy were like chalk and cheese as personalities, they didn't hit it off from the start.
 Things just went from bad to worse."

-Partridge was satisfied with Rundgren's arrangements but frustrated with the producer's "patronizing" and "so bloody sarcastic" remarks during sessions.
+Partridge was satisfied with Rundgren's arrangements but frustrated with the producer's "patronizing" and "so bloody sarcastic" tone and remarks during the sessions.
 As he remembered, "[Todd would] ask how you were going to do the vocals and you would stand in front of the mic and do one run through to clear your throat and he'd say, 'That was crap.
 I'll come down and I'll record me singing it and you can have me in your headphones to sing along to.'."
 Another line he recalled was: "You can dick around with [the track] for a few hours your way if you like.
 I'm going up to my house.
 When you find out it doesn't work your way, give me a call and we'll record it my way."
 He believed that the producer's role was "to keep us in line", however, and that Rundgren was successful in that respect.
 On the extent of the altercations, Rundgren said "there was the moment Andy said he wanted to cleave my head in half with an axe.
 But there was never anything physical.
 Just verbal abuse."
 Gregory stated that he was "quite happy to be directed by Todd instead of Andy."
 He thought that Rundgren "deliberately belittle[d Andy] if he thought he was getting too big for his boots.
 Andy rose to the bait every time."
 Moulding did not have "any problem with Todd", instead feeling that Partridge was "so unhappy and taking it out, a little bit, on me."

 Usually [Andy's ideas were] to take out more air, to fill in some space with more sound. [...]
 So if you were looking at it on a [spectrogram], it would be completely flat [...]
 And you don't realize how hard it is to listen to that.